 Again, Cala Ratjada is one of the most picturesque holiday resort towns on the island, where you’ll find a selection of hotels and accommodation options.

 Setting & Location

-Cala Agulla is situated in a protected area close to Capdepera and Cala Ratjada in the north east of Mallorca together with Cala Molto and Cala Mesquida.
-As such, it remains largely unspoilt.
+Located on the Artá peninsula, Cala Agulla is situated in a protected area close to the town of Capdepera and holiday resort Cala Ratjada in the northeast of Mallorca (a popular destination for Scandinavian tourists and Germans).

 Water Safety & Clarity